ThinkCERCA/i172_cer_inference_srvr_single_and_multi/README.md

 Window:

-Find the directory of model, run python
+Put model and py file in the same directory.
+Make sure each model has the right py file.
+Using cmd find the file directory and run python